rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/KnownBugs.md

 ## Known Issues

+### AppMenu Module
+    - Editor changes are applied inconsistantly on the Pocket-Chip build.
+    - Changes are applied to the menu but not saved to JSON.

 ### Icon Module
     - .xpm icon files are not supported by the Juce library's Image class.
     - Juce .svg rendering fails to correctly render some .svg files.